Corridor Restoration Project

 Annual Social Survey

 The Oxley Creek Social Values Survey has been developed to understand the value that the local community and visitors place on the waterways and surrounding green open spaces within the Oxley Creek corridor.
-The Social Values Survey occurs annually to provide an ongoing understanding of how people use and value the Oxley Creek corridor over time.
+Since 2021, the Social Values Survey has occurred annually to provide an ongoing understanding of how people use and value the Oxley Creek corridor over time.

 Click here to learn more about the Oxley Creek Social Values Survey